 Over the course of their lifetime, many people will experience knee pain and dysfunction.
-Arthritis, ligament and tendon damage, and osteoarthritis are common culprits.
-However, traumatic injury also can be a factor.
+Arthritis, ligament and tendon damage and osteoarthritis are common causes of knee pain.
+However, a traumatic knee injury also can be a factor.

 In fact, many people have night pain, swelling, loss of balance and strength which need to be investigated, as they could be leading indicators of further issues.
-Orthology providers can evaluate and treat many of these problems very effectively.
+Orthology’s knee pain specialists can evaluate and treat many of these problems very effectively.

 The comprehensive approach used by Orthology providers encompasses nonsurgical treatments that relieve pain, promote healing and prevent future injuries.
-They excel in customized treatment plans that are designed to increase your strength, restore your range of motion and alleviate pain.
+They excel in customized treatment and care plans that are designed to increase your strength, restore your range of motion and alleviate knee pain.

-Because they employ a hands-on approach and begin treatment at your very first appointment, you should feel relief or increased function quickly.
+Because they employ a hands-on approach and begin knee injury treatment at your very first appointment, you should feel relief or increased function quickly.
 You’ll also likely experience improved performance from your knee.

 They believe the path to recovery is an active process.
 Therefore, Orthology providers ensure they provide you with the tools you need, such as at-home exercises and treatment related information, in order to continually improve and remain healthy outside their practices.
 This creates a results-driven attitude that accelerates your healing, promotes healthy living and prevents re-injury or future injury.

 Results may vary with age, gender, and severity of injury or condition.